AwesomeVisa/awesome-immigration/skilled.md

 #### [Admission Scheme for Mainland Talents and Professionals (ASMTP)](https://www.immd.gov.hk/eng/faq/admission-scheme-mainland-talents-professionals.html)

 - Intro: The objective of the Scheme is to attract qualified Mainland talents and professionals to work in the HKSAR in order to meet local manpower needs and enhance the HKSAR's competitiveness in the globalised market.
 The Mainland talents and professionals must possess special skills and knowledge or experience of value to and not readily available or in shortage locally.
-Admitted talents and professionals must be able to contribute to the operation of the firms and sectors concerned with a view to facilitating economic development in the HKSAR.po n
+Admitted talents and professionals must be able to contribute to the operation of the firms and sectors concerned with a view to facilitating economic development in the HKSAR.
 - Length of Stay: 2 years

 #### [Quality Migrant](https://www.immd.gov.hk/eng/services/visas/quality_migrant_admission_scheme.html)